A visit to The Big Apple is not complete without sampling the Must Eat Foods of New York

 Other Bagels on My Someday List: I hear the hand-rolled bagels at Absolute Bagels are amazing so it’s on my list to check out during my next visit.
 I may still be getting my bagel toppings from Russ & Daughters, though.

-No list of Must Eat Food of New York is complete without Pizza and New York Pizza can only be found in New York.
+No list of Must Eat Foods of New York is complete without Pizza and New York Pizza can only be found in New York.
 Sounds redundant, but let me explain.
 I know you probably have a place in your town that says they offer “authentic” New York Pizza, and it may be great, but it is not the same.
 End of discussion.

 The New York pizza experience must include a nice crisp crust, tangy tomato sauce, gooey melted mozzarella cheese, a bit of “fuhhgetaboutit” attitude and grease running down your arm when you pick up that amazing slice.
 Whether you fold it or not, it is your choice, but don’t say I didn’t warn you about the grease.